richardwaters9049/pen-test-lab/README.md

-# 🚀 Pen Test Lab - Easily Deployable Pentesting Environment
+# 🐳 Pen Test Lab - Docker Pentesting Enviroment

 Welcome to **Pen Test Lab** – an easily deployable pentesting environment leveraging Docker containers.
 This project provides an accessible, pre-configured environment with **Kali Linux**, **Damn Vulnerable Web Application (DVWA)**, and **Metasploitable2**, running through your browser for easy testing and learning.